Freedom House: History

 Freedom House was highly critical of McCarthyism.
-During the 1950s and 1960s, it supported the Civil Rights Movement in the United States and its leadership included several prominent civil rights activists – though it was sometimes critical of civil rights leaders for their anti-war activism, Freedom House awarded Martin Luther King Jr. and Medgar Evers its annual Freedom Award in 1963.
+During the 1950s and 1960s, it supported the Civil Rights Movement in the United States and its Leadership included several prominent civil rights activists – though it was sometimes critical of civil rights leaders for their anti-war activism, Freedom House awarded Martin Luther King Jr. and Medgar Evers its annual Freedom Award in 1963.
 It supported Andrei Sakharov, other Soviet dissidents, and the Solidarity movement in Poland.
 Freedom House assisted the post-Communist societies in the establishment of independent media, non-governmental think tanks, and the core institutions of electoral politics.

 The organization describes itself currently as a clear voice for democracy and freedom around the world.
 Freedom House states that it:

 has vigorously opposed dictatorships in Central America and Chile, apartheid in South Africa, the suppression of the Prague Spring, the Soviet war in Afghanistan, genocide in Bosnia and Rwanda, and the brutal violation of human rights in Cuba, Burma, the People's Republic of China, and Iraq.
 It has championed the rights of democratic activists, religious believers, trade unionists, journalists, and proponents of free markets.

 In 1967, Freedom House absorbed Books USA, which had been created several years earlier by Edward R. Murrow, as a joint venture between the Peace Corps and the United States Information Service.

 Since 2001, Freedom House has supported citizens involved in challenges to the existing regimes in Serbia, Ukraine, Kyrgyzstan, Egypt, Tunisia and elsewhere.
 The organization states, "From South Africa to Jordan, Kyrgyzstan to Indonesia, Freedom House has partnered with regional activists in bolstering civil society; worked to support women's rights; sought justice for victims of torture; defended journalists and free expression advocates; and assisted those struggling to promote human rights in challenging political environments."
 However, alternative classifications have produced significantly different results from those of the FH for Latin American countries.

+In 2025, the incoming Trump administration's foreign aid freeze under executive Order 14169 resulted in Freedom House terminating over 80% of its global programs.
+The organization was also forced "to lay off a large portion of its staff", and divert funds away from projects such as Freedom in the World to cover other expenses.
+Freedom House continues to operate, with a greater reliance on private donations.